Rugby-Captains 'speechless' after Lions-All Blacks stalemate

-AUCKLAND, July 8 All Blacks captain Kieran Read and his British and Irish Lions counterpart were left "speechless" after the sides slugged each other into a stalemate with their series-deciding third test ending locked at 15-15 at Eden Park on Saturday.
+AUCKLAND, July 8 (Reuters) - All Blacks captain Kieran Read and his British and Irish Lions counterpart were left "speechless" after the sides slugged each other into a stalemate with their series-deciding third test ending locked at 15-15 at Eden Park on Saturday.

 The series was drawn 1-1 after the world champions won the first game 30-15 at Eden Park before the Lions won the second test 24-21 at Wellington Regional Stadium last week.